ywamsendai/ywamsendai-docs/docs/community/fundraising.md

 ---
 id: fundraising
-title: Fundraising
+title: Financial Support & Fundraising
 ---

 So, you've decided to join a YWAM team in Japan!
 Now comes the process of raising your monthly financial support!

+## Financial Support

+In YWAM, nobody gets paid by YWAM!
+Finances do not come through YWAM Japan before going to the missionary.
+Each member has full responsibility for raising their own financial support and to steward that money well.
+Of course, we do not truth in people alone for our support.
+We value total reliance on God and to have faith that God is who He says He is - Provider.
+We believe that God will fully provide for those He calls to the mission field.

+As a mission field, Japan can be a particularly expensive place.
+Though we fully believe that God provides for us, and know that there are those that live day to day without knowing where their next donation will come from, we have seen people like this struggle here in Japan.
+This is disheartening.
+It is especially difficult when people start to get into debt because it is so expensive to live here!
+We don't believe its ever God's plan for people to struggle continuously and to get into debt.

+Each YWAM location/ministry in Japan is encouraged to set a **Minimum Support Level** that must be reached before we can start the visa application process of a new staff.

+If you are considering joining a location/ministry shorter term (1 to 2 years), savings can be considered as part of your support by dividing your savings by the number of months you'd like to serve here.
+Savings should also include moving-in and setup costs (see below).
+But please do not do this without prayer, as it is much better to raise the full amount in monthly support before your arrival.

+Please discuss this with your receiving location/ministry.

+## Fundraising

-We hope you will find the following tips useful.
+We hope you will find the following fundraising tips useful.
 Remember: God is amazingly capable of supporting you in every area of your life!

-## Contact List
+### Contact List

 We recommend **making a list** of all your friends, family, church members and contacts, and gather their emails, social network IDs, addresses, and phone numbers.
 Good communication is essential for fundraising, so be ready to communicate a lot in many ways!

-## Write Letter / Pamphlet
+### Write Letter / Pamphlet

 First, write out your **reasons why you feel God is calling you to Japan**.
 (Being able to clearly state your reasons for wanting to come to Japan is very important in helping people want to support you in your goal.)
 Include your testimony of how God has spoken to you, scriptures, confirmations, etc. Include activities you will be doing, and how you personally will be serving.